My name is Feza Oktay, and I want to invite you to join us in making freshly roasted coffee available in Poughkeepsie!

 - Vassar College’s Bridge Cafe in Poughkeepsie

-- The Culinary Institute of America's Post Road Brew House
+- The Culinary Institute of America's Apple Pie Bakery Cafe and Post Road Brew House

 - Zoe's Ice Cream Barn in Lagrangeville